rizinorg/jsdec/README.md

-       --offsets    | shows pseudo next to the assembly offset --paddr      | all xrefs uses physical addresses instead of virtual addresses --xrefs      | shows also instruction xrefs in the pseudo code --as-comment | the decompiled code is returned to r2 as comment (via CCu) --as-opcode  | the decompiled code is returned to r2 as opcode (via aho)
+       --offsets    | shows pseudo next to the assembly offset --paddr      | all xrefs uses physical addresses instead of virtual addresses --xrefs      | shows also instruction xrefs in the pseudo code --as-comment | the decompiled code is returned to rizin as comment (via CCu) --as-opcode  | the decompiled code is returned to rizin as opcode (via aho)
 ```

 # Radare2 Evaluable vars

-You can use these in your `.radare2rc` file.
+You can use these in your `.rizinrc` file.

 ```
-r2dec.asm           | if true, shows pseudo next to the assembly. r2dec.blocks        | if true, shows only scopes blocks. r2dec.casts         | if false, hides all casts in the pseudo code. r2dec.debug         | do not catch exceptions in r2dec. r2dec.paddr         | if true, all xrefs uses physical addresses compare. r2dec.slow          | if true load all the data before to avoid multirequests to r2. r2dec.theme         | defines the color theme to be used on r2dec. r2dec.xrefs         | if true, shows all xrefs in the pseudo code. e scr.html          | outputs html data instead of text. e scr.color         | enables syntax colors.
+jsdec.asm           | if true, shows pseudo next to the assembly. jsdec.blocks        | if true, shows only scopes blocks. jsdec.casts         | if false, hides all casts in the pseudo code. jsdec.debug         | do not catch exceptions in jsdec. jsdec.paddr         | if true, all xrefs uses physical addresses compare. jsdec.slow          | if true load all the data before to avoid multirequests to rizin. jsdec.theme         | defines the color theme to be used on jsdec. jsdec.xrefs         | if true, shows all xrefs in the pseudo code. e scr.html          | outputs html data instead of text. e scr.color         | enables syntax colors.
 ```

 # Report an Issue

-* Open your file with radare2
+* Open your file with rizin
 * Analyze the function you want to disassemble (`af`)
 * Give the data to the plugin via `pddi` or `pdd --issue`
 * Insert the JSON returned by the previous command into the issue (you can also upload the output)